 |

-piece entitled Scott Joplin's Dream is the result.
-However, most
+a piece entitled Scott Joplin's Dream is the

-being co-written by Lamb with Gus Collins, an in-law:
+compositions as being co-written by Lamb with Gus

 - Purple Moon (1930)